PeterVatistas/tontine/README.md

 # MSCHF Tontine Stay Alive Script

-This is a basic Puppeteer script that logs a user into their own MSCHF Tontine account, then clicks the "stay alive" button.
+This is a basic Puppeteer script that logs a user into their own MSCHF Tontine.cash account, then clicks the "stay alive" button.

 The game itself is located at https://tontine.cash/